 (4) Written submissions on the need for action to be taken under subsection (1) may be made by any body or person —

-(a) within the period determined by the Commission, which must be not less than 2 months after the day on which the notice under subsection (3) is published in the newspaper; and
+(a) within the period determined by the Minister, which must be not less than 2 months after the day on which the notice under subsection (3) is published in the newspaper; and

-(b) by delivering or posting them, so that they are received within that period at an address designated by the Commission.
+(b) by delivering or posting them, so that they are received within that period at an address designated by the Minister.

+(4a) The Minister must advise the Water Resources Council of the Minister’s decision, and reasons, as to whether action needs to be taken in respect of a plan under subsection (1).

-(5) The Commission may —
+(5) The Minister may —

 (a) correct any clerical mistake, error or inaccuracy in, or accidental omission from, a plan; or